SAnsell/FlukaVarianceMesh/README.md

 * The example given is taken from a highly simplified model of a beam dump at the end of an electron linac.
-It can be build from CombLayer using the command written in the header of Variance.inp.
+It can be build from CombLayer using the command written in the header of BeamStop_Variance.inp.

 * Model description: The model shows a possible intermediate beam dump design of an electron linac.
 Figure Layout